Large Lemma Miners: Can LLMs do Induction Proofs for Hardware?: Experimental Results

 \subsection{Solved and Unsolved Examples}

+Of 109 examples, 11 were not solved by any setting.
+A summary of the number of unsolved examples per category is provided in~\cite{peled2026largelemmaminersllms}.
 As expected, for all examples that were used to construct the CoT pool, the LLMs copied the lemmas they were shown, at times along with additional lemmas.
 Hence, all models solved the majority of this subset.
 For the \texttt{C} programs group, the LLMs demonstrated no difficulty with swapped variable names and different parameter instantiations, but did struggle when the variants required an extra lemma accounting for possible overflow and/or accounting for an uninitialized variable.

-Of 94 examples, 12 were not solved by any setting: 6 from the \texttt{C} programs group; 3 from \texttt{VCEGAR}; 2 from \texttt{v2c} and 1 from \texttt{VIS} (Table~\ref{tab:solved_unsolved_groups} summarizes the number of unsolved examples per category).
-Two \texttt{C} program examples (out of the 6 unresolved), were unresolved due to timeout in \lemmamine.
-This is despite the fact the LLMs suggested a correct inductive strengthening.

-Two unsolved examples from \texttt{v2c} are the only examples in our dataset that include properties with a sequence of three time frames ($\#\#2$) or more.
+Two unsolved examples from \texttt{v2c} are two of three examples in our dataset that include properties with a sequence of three time frames ($\texttt{\#\#2}$) or more.
 In fact, the design in one of these examples appears in another example in our dataset.
-However, the other example has a property that refers to two time frames ($\#\#1$), and it is solved.
+However, the other example has a property that refers to two time frames ($\texttt{\#\#1}$), and it is solved.
 Another unsolved example from \texttt{v2c} is a conjunction of 6 conceptually distinct, operator-dense properties.